 - Using a thinner piece of molding, we cut 4 pieces at 14 inches each

-- Then 4 more spindles at 9 inches each – cut on a 45 degree angle
+- Then 4 more spindles at 9 inches each are cut at a 45-degree angle.

 Begin by measuring and marking the location of each spindle on the split 2 x 4 post.
 I placed a spindle mark at 7 inches from the top and bottom of the post.
 Then another directly in the center of those two.

-Lay two boards flat and attach the spindles to the post at each marking, using wood screws.
-Then repeat on the remaining two posts.
+Lay two boards flat and attach the spindles to the post at each marking using wood screws.
+Then repeat with the two remaining posts.

 Once the two sides are secure, attach them to each other using the remaining spindles.
-Be sure to attached them at the same height as before.
+Be sure to attach them at the same height as before.